Skip to main content

 "Is she alright?"
 He asked worriedly.
 Bondita looked up at his face and nodded.

 "You take care, Boudi.
 Goodnight."
 His words met a faint smile and nod from Bondita.
-Nikhil left both of them staring at the threshold lost in thoughts.
+Nikhil left both of them staring at the threshold, lost in thought.

 Word meanings: